 Photo 17: A photo of an April 6th, 2018 commemorative event at the Vraca memorial

 There are no directional or promotional signs leading visitors or tourists to the Vraca memorial complex, nor are there are any sorts of interpretive or informational signs at the memorial itself communicating to visitors the history or significance of the site.
-In the past, the city of Sarajevo put little effort into promoting or advertising Vraca as a local attraction or point of interest, however, recent efforts have been made by Sarajevo travel sites to list Vraca as a touristic site of significance.
-Meanwhile, the park still does see a significant amount of visitors, as the site's hillside bluffs make for breathtaking views of the entire city of Sarajevo.
+In the past, the city of Sarajevo put little effort into promoting or advertising Vraca as a local attraction or point of interest, however, recent efforts have been made by Sarajevo travel sites to promote Vraca as a touristic site of significance.
+Even the official Sarajevo tourism website now lists the monument as a local historical attraction.
+Meanwhile, the park still does see a significant amount of visitors, especially as the site's hillside bluffs make for breathtaking views of the entire city of Sarajevo.
 Yet, to what degree or to what amount these visitors are here to honor or pay tribute to the memory of the memorial is not clear.
-Upon my most recent visit in the spring of 2017, I found a great many commemorative wreaths and flowers at the base of the memorial wall, which stand as an indication that many in the community still to honor this site.
+Upon my most recent visit in the spring of 2017, I found a great many commemorative wreaths and flowers at the base of the memorial wall, which stand as an indication that many in the community still come to honor this site.